Habari Gani (What Is the News?)

 The learners may “light” the first green candle of the kinara.
 (Cut out a yellow flame from construction paper and glue it on the top of the first green candle.
 Or color the flame of the first candle.
 This is the candle representing Umoja.

-Read aloud to students about Umoja in one or more of the books about Kwanzaa, such as Kwanzaa Fun or Seven Candles of Kwanzaa (see Bibliography).
-Ask the students to tell what Umoja means (unity).
-Tell the students that unity is a Kwanzaa principle because one of the goals of Kwanzaa is to unite the African-American community.
+Read aloud about Umoja from the Internet or one or more of the books about Kwanzaa (see Bibliography).
+Umoja means unity.
+Tell that unity is a Kwanzaa principle because one of the goals of Kwanzaa is to unite the African American community.
 On the first day of Kwanzaa, African Americans are reminded of the importance of unity within the community.

 To reinforce the concept for today, make a unity chain.
-To make the chain, each student (and teacher) writes his or her name on a green or red strip of paper.
-On other green or red strips, they may write their talents and things they do for the good of others (I share, I'm a good reader, I welcome people).
-Using glue or tape, the students work together to link the strips into a long chain which can be displayed in the classroom or around the door.
-Use black links intermittently to represent other members of the community, such as the art teacher, principal, parents and so on.
+Each person writes their name on one green or red strip of paper.
+On other green or red strips, they write their talents and things they do for the good of others (I share, I'm a good reader, I welcome people).
+Using glue or tape, they work together to link the strips into a long chain to display and remind the group that our individual talents and gifts to the community make us stronger.
+To make a visual pattern, add some black rings into the chain.

-Optional: The students may decide on one aspect of unity that they want to work on improving in their classroom (sharing, teamwork, making sure everyone has someone to play with on the playground).
+Optional: Decide on one aspect of unity that they want to work on improving together (sharing, teamwork, making sure everyone has someone to play with on the playground).
 Display their goal on a Kwanzaa bulletin board.

 Write and say today's principle: Kujichgulia (koo-jee-chah-GOO-lee-ah).
 Tell the students that you will say Habari Gani (What is the news?) and you want them to respond by saying “Kujichagulia.”